isotopp/isotopp.github.io/content/posts/2021-02-25-mysql-from-below.md

 ## The Write Model

-On Commit, we write out 1 KB (or more) of Redo Log.
+On Commit, we write out 1 KB (or more) of Redo-Log.
 The write happens with `O_DIRECT` to XFS, and there is a lot of thought that goes into these few words.

 Because it is `O_DIRECT`, the write already writes to disk.
 There is no need to `fsync()` or `fdatasync()` or anything else.